jp43/DockBox/README.md

 * The **RESCORING** section has only one key specifying the programs used to rescore:

-    *  **program**: specifies the softwares which are used for docking (autodock, dock6, glide, gold, moe and/or vina).
+    *  **program**: specifies the software which are used for docking (autodock, dock6, glide, gold, moe and/or vina).
 Options relative to each program (or instance) are specfied within the section of the same name.
 For example, if autodock is in the list of programs, options associated with autodock should be specified in the **AUTODOCK** section.
 In case the same software needs to be used multiple times, numbering can be appended to the name of the program (e.g., in the example below, multiple runs of MOE are performed using different scoring methods: moe, moe1, moe2).

 Docking/scoring options relative to each software
 -------------------------------------------------